 I recommend you devote the afternoon to two attractions, the Royal Palace and the Temple of Debod.

-The Royal Palace is a beautiful site and it is open to the public (you can buy tickets here) but it is also very beautiful from the outside.
+The Royal Palace is a beautiful place and it is open to the public (you can buy tickets here).

 For the evening, I highly recommend resting your tired legs in the wonderful Madrid hammam before heading for tapas.